 Your letter to the copyright owner should be reasonably detailed, to avoid any confusion.
 Matters to cover in the letter include:

-- name and contact details of the copyright owner,
+- the name and contact details of the copyright owner,

-- brief description of yourself and why you want to use the relevant work,
+- a brief description of yourself and why you want to use the relevant work,

-- request confirmation that the person to whom the letter is addressed is the only copyright owner in relation to the work.
-Request information on any other copyright owner that you may need to contact,
+- a request for confirmation that the person to whom the letter is addressed is the only copyright owner in relation to the work.
+You may also need to request information on any other copyright owner that you may need to contact,

-- request permission to use the work as you have described,
+- a request for permission to use the work as you have described,

-- ask the copyright owner to respond to you by a nominated date.
+- a request for the copyright owner to respond to you by a nominated date.
 Give a reasonable time for your letter to be considered and a reply sent.
 Remember that the copyright owner is not obliged to reply to your letter or give permission to use the work,

 - your contact details.